elibenporat/learn-to-code-rust-baseball/articles/01 - Foundations.md

 ## Dynamic Types vs Static Types

 In a dynamic language, you don't see any types.
-However, if you ask javascript to compare the numberic 5 with the text '5', you get some interesting behaviour.
+However, if you ask javascript to compare the numeric 5 with the text '5', you get some interesting behaviour.

 ```javascript
 5 ==  '5' \\ true